ASTR 1210 (O'Connell) Study Guide

 history of the surfaces of all other solid bodies investigated

-- Owing to weathering and crust recycling, old craters
+- Owing to weathering and crust recycling, older craters

-- But we have still been able to identify
+- Nonetheless, we have been able to identify

-right is Manicouagan Crater, Canada.
-This Space Shuttle image shows a
+E.g. at right is Manicouagan Crater, Canada.
+This Space Shuttle image

-43 mile diameter annular lake (in winter), part of a 62 mile diameter
+shows a 43 mile diameter annular lake (in winter), part of a 62 mile

 - Observed near misses (last 50 years)